Ruta graveolens · notes from a language experiment · cultivated since 2025

 When a function is called with an inout argument:

-- After the call returns, the original variable holds the updated value
+3. After the call returns, the original place holds the updated value, visible to the caller

 fn increment(inout x: i32) {